jasperol/MLinPractice/Documentation.md

 So our sentence becomes e.g. "Machine" "Learning" "is" "the" and so forth.
 3. In split_data as a final step, the data gets seperated into training, test and vailidation sets.

-### Interpretation

-Probably, no real interpretation possible, so feel free to leave this section out.

 ## Feature Extraction